Double penetration: History

 Illustration of a woman being double penetrated in the 3rd century CE text Kama Sutra.

 Representations of double penetration have been depicted in many Roman erotic objects, as well as in the Kama Sutra.
 The first filmed double penetration in history appeared in 1970, in the movie "Delphia the Greek", by director Lasse Braun.

 The feminist Bernadette Barton has argued that double penetration, because it usually involves two men's penises close together or directly touching, is an "unusually homoerotic" act in an otherwise homophobic culture.
 Barton also thinks double penetration is "bizarre" and "body punishing" because it can stretch a woman's orifices to their physical limit.
 Pornographic actor James Deen denies that double penetration is inherently "homosexual activity", even if two penises are in the same orifice, believing that the motivation of the male performer determines whether the act is homosexual or not.
 Bisexual author Zachary Zane writes that double penetration is not inherently bisexual, but may become bisexual if the men choose to interact sexually, saying that queer men doubly penetrating a woman may be a "completely different experience" than straight men doing so.

 Spit-roast

-The spit-roast is a variation of double penetration, whereby a person is penetrated in the rear by one penis (either in the vagina or anus) and performs oral sex on another penis.
+The spit-roast is a variation of double penetration, whereby a person is penetrated from behind by one penis (either in the vagina or anus) and performs oral sex on another penis.
 This sexual act combines both the doggy style position with fellatio; the "spit-roast" is frequently depicted within pornography.